derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/TsReference/Index.rst

          String

    :Description:
-         Reply-to e-mail address of e-mails sent to the user
+         Reply-to email address of emails sent to the user

    :Default:
          empty